Grand Union Canal Walk

 - Willen Lake - Milton Keynes' most popular park with cycling, pedalos, mini-golf and a cafe.

 - Tring ReservoirsThese four reservoirs in Tring are one of the best places for birdwatching in England.
+They are located next to the Wendover Canal Arm which will take you into the town of Wendover.

 - Linford Lakes-this lovely nature reserve in Milton Keynes has a number of pretty lakes and ponds